Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Hot Air Balloons.md

 **Making hot air balloons with plastic bags and a toaster.** - Make your own hot air balloon with a plastic bag and a toaster!

-Last initially checked on 2024-12-17 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2024-01-23 by Lauren Mason (llm34@cam.ac.uk).
+Last initially checked on 2024-12-17 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on 2024-12-17 by Anna Ritschl Ebell (ar2182@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->